helm/charts/stable/artifactory/README.md

 ## Chart Details
 This chart will do the following:

+* Deploy Artifactory-Pro (or OSS if set custom image)
-* Deploy Artifactory-Oss
+* Deploy a PostgreSQL database
-* Deploy Artifactory-Pro
+* Deploy an Nginx server

 ## Installing the Chart